"The

 I was shocked when I saw him ~ this guy with curly hair sticking out.
 Looking like a pixie, somewhere between Michael J Pollard and Jerome Ragni, who was the lead in the Broadway smash musical HAIR.
 Michael has this wonderful smile that lets you know that he knows something you don't.
 Call it charisma or whatever, but Mike Lang had it!

 These were the days when the so-called Hippie movement was just starting to form.
 I had Bert Sommer signed to me and I had just produced & released his first album for Capitol called 'The Road to Travel'.
 Bert was an incredible long haired singer & songwriter who was the second lead in HAIR and would go on to perform at Woodstock.
-What a sight we were...when I would walk down the streets of New York with Bert & Mike Lang we would actually have bricks thrown at us by construction workers and people would whistle and yell profanities because the country was so divided from all of the misunderstanding of our strange looking generation.
-We weren't radicals... just mainstream war babies looking for positive change.
-Debbie Harry's first band 'The Wind in the Willows' was my first encounter with real, no hidden agenda hippies.

 Michael was almost the 'King of the Underground' to me.
 He was just so knowledgeable, hip, adorable and we developed an incredible bond of friendship.
 Michael had a room that he had actually rented in Woodstock, NY from Peter Goodrich who was also very well known in the Underground.
 Michael started missing his midnight bus to Woodstock more & more... he would crash on our sofa.
 We would stay up late, play bumper pool and talk, talk, talk.
 I began to see his Underground point of view while still holding down a job as an executive for a major corporation ...and he was learning the insides of the music business.
 The Capitol job scene was becoming boring except for the acts that I was involved in which included Linda Ronstadt, The Band, Bob Seger, Lou Rawls, Deborah Harry, Bert Sommer and of course The Beatles.